 There is no minimum number of credit hours prescribed for the Ph.D. in Criminology but students are required to take the following courses.
-The Graduate Policy Committee is responsible for approving course equivalents for courses taken
+The Graduate Policy Committee is responsible for approving course equivalents for courses taken elsewhere.
+Current requirements are as follows:

-SOCI 605 urrent requirements are as follows: Data Collection and Analysis Advanced Data Analysis
+SOCI 605 Data Collection and Analysis

+SOCI 614 Advanced Data Analysis

-Qualitative Methodology
+SOCI 606 Qualitative Methodology

+or

-Techniques of Demographic Analysis
+SOCI 611 Techniques of Demographic Analysis

-Regression Models in Education
+EDUC 812 Regression Models in Education

+or

-•• Multivariate Data Analysis in Education
+EDUC 874 Multivariate Data Analysis in Education

+or

-or EDUC 876 Structural Models in Education
+EDUC 876 Structural Models in Education

+or

 EDUC 873 Hierarchical Linear Modeling in Education

-SOCI 612 SOCI 835 ar Development of Sociological Theory id 836 Seminar in Criminal and Delinquent Behavior
+SOCI 612 Development of Sociological Theory

+SOCI 835 and 83 36 Seminar in Criminal and

+Delinquent Behavior

-4 courses (12 credits, excluding independent studies, from the courses listed in Parts a and b of the M:A: in Criminology program)
+4 courses (12 credits, excluding independent studies, from the courses listed in Parts a and b of the M.A. in Criminology program)